akosgarai/go_opengl_playground/pkg/model/README.md

 ## StreetLamp model

 This predefined model represents a "composite object".
 This model contains 2 cuboids, 'Pole' and 'Top' and a sphere 'Bulb'.
 It has 2 implementation.
 One is from plane materials, and another one that is textured.
-In the material version, the pole is cuboid, in the textured one, it is cylinder.
+In the material version, the pole and the top is cuboid, in the textured one, they are cylinders.

+## Room model

+This predefined model represents a "composite object".
+This model contains 8 cuboids, floor, ceiling, 3 full wall, 1 door, a half wall next to the door, and a half wall above the door.
+It has 2 implementation.
+One is from plane materials and another one that is textured.